 Students currently enrolled in SHS and attending summer remediation (repeat) courses will be provided the opportunity to retake the associated SOL test if the test is required for that student's graduation.
-Repeat classes are half-day (8 AM -12:30 PM or 1 PM-5:30 PM) and new courses are full day (8 AM -5:30 PM).
+The schedule for summer school sessions will be publicized when summer school information is released.